flamescape/ss15-kipcast/docs/development-journal.md

 ### 11:23:19
 Björn entertains Gareth with soundclips of his sister singing "Do you want to build a snowman?".
 She missed a line.
 John is sleeping.

+### 11:52:07
+John wakes up and checks the commit log.
+He is puzzled that the only updated file is this very one.
+Surely the Europeans must have loads of uncommitted code then, after all they are 5/6 hours ahead.